canonical/spread/README.md

 re-sent on the next iteration as if the machine was brand new.

-The obvious caveat when reusing machines like this is that failing restore scripts or bogus working ones may leave the server in a bad state which affects the next run improperly.
-In such cases the restore scripts should be fixed to be correct and more resiliant.
+The obvious caveat when reusing machines like this is that failing restore scripts or bogus ones may leave the server in a bad state which affects the next run improperly.
+In such cases the restore scripts should be fixed to be correct and more resilient.

 Same as with `-debug`, after you're done iterating it's easy to get rid of the servers by performing one last run including the `-reuse` option, but leaving